airsplay/lxmert/README.md

     ```

 5. Run on the whole [MS COCO](http://cocodataset.org) and [Visual Genome](https://visualgenome.org/) related datasets (i.e., [VQA](https://visualqa.org/), [GQA](https://cs.stanford.edu/people/dorarad/gqa/index.html), [COCO caption](http://cocodataset.org/#captions-2015), [VG Caption](https://visualgenome.org/), [VG QA](https://github.com/yukezhu/visual7w-toolkit)).
-Here, we take a simple one-step pre-training strategy (12 epochs with all pre-training tasks) rather than the two-steps strategy in our paper (10 epochs without image QA and 10 epochs with image QA).
+Here, we take a simple single-stage pre-training strategy (20 epochs with all pre-training tasks) rather than the two-stage strategy in our paper (10 epochs without image QA and 10 epochs with image QA).
-We re-run the pre-training with this one-step setup and did not find much difference between these two strategies.
-The pre-training finishes in **7 days** on **4 GPUs**.
+The pre-training finishes in **8.5 days** on **4 GPUs**.
 By the way, I hope that [my experience](experience_in_pretraining.md) in this project would help anyone with limited computational resources.
     ```bash
     bash run/lxmert_pretrain.bash 0,1,2,3 --multiGPU
     ```
-    > Multiple GPUs: Argument `0,1,2,3` indicates taking first 4 GPUs to pre-train LXMERT.
+    > Multiple GPUs: Argument `0,1,2,3` indicates taking 4 GPUs to pre-train LXMERT.
 If the server does not have 4 GPUs (I am sorry to hear that), please consider halving the batch-size or using the [NVIDIA/apex](https://github.com/NVIDIA/apex) library to support half-precision computation.
-    The scripts uses the default data parallelism in PyTorch and thus extensible to less/more GPUs.
+    The code uses the default data parallelism in PyTorch and thus extensible to less/more GPUs.
 The python main thread would take charge of the data loading.
-On 4 GPUs, we do not find that the data loading effects the speed a lot (around 5% overhead).
-However, it might become a bottleneck when more GPUs are involved thus please consider parallelizing the loading process as well.
+On 4 GPUs, we do not find that the data loading becomes a bottleneck (around 5% overhead).
     >
     > GPU Types: We find that either Titan XP, GTX 2080, and Titan V could support this pre-training.
 However, GTX 1080, with its 11G memory, is a little bit small thus please change the batch_size to 224 (instead of 256).

-6. I have **verified these pre-training commands**.
+6. I have **verified these pre-training commands** with 12 epochs.
 The pre-trained weights from previous process could be downloaded from `https://nlp.cs.unc.edu/data/github_pretrain/lxmert/EpochXX_LXRT.pth`, XX from `01` to `12`.
-The results are roughly the same (around 0.3% lower because of fewer epochs).
+The results are roughly the same (around 0.3% lower in downstream tasks because of fewer epochs).

 7. Explanation of arguments in the pre-training script `run/lxmert_pretrain.bash`:
     ```bash